 During Pregnancy

-If you are pregnant and want coverage, the sooner into your pregnancy you apply, the better your chances of getting affordable rates.
-Most insurers will either increase your premiums or postpone your application if you are close to childbirth.
+If you are pregnant and want coverage, the sooner you apply for coverage, the better your chances of getting affordable rates.
+Most insurers will increase your premiums or postpone your application if you are close to childbirth.

 If you received higher rates owing to pregnancy-related complications, you may be able to retake the medical test one or two years down the line.
 If the new test results are better than the previous one, the insurer will adjust your rates.
 (If they are not, your premiums will remain unchanged.)